jjunior84/docker-airflow/README.md

     docker-compose -f docker-compose-CeleryExecutor.yml scale worker=5

-This can be used to scale to a multi node setup using docker swarm.
+This can be used to scale to a multi-node setup using a docker swarm.

-## Running extra command in your docker
+## Running an extra command in your docker

 As soon as the entrypoint has an alternative exception to run the commands no predefined in its script (webserver, scheduler, worker...)